 The models and templates for CloudFormation are written in YAML or JSON format.
 You just need to code your desired infrastructure from scratch with the suitable template language and use the AWS CloudFormation to provision and manage the stack and resources that you have defined in the template.
 CloudFormation also uses Rollback Triggers to restore infrastructure stacks to a previously deployed state if errors are observed, to ensure that deployment and upgrading of infrastructure are achieved in a controlled manner.

 Azure Resource Manager

-Natively incorporates Role-Based Access Control (RBAC) into the management mechanism to allow users to apply control of access to all resources within a resource category.
+Azure Resource Manager is the service provided for the deployment and management of Azure resources.
+It is an Azure specific IaC tool that allows resources to be deployed, maintained, and tracked in a single collective action rather than individually.
+It natively incorporates Role-Based Access Control (RBAC) into the resource management mechanism to allow users to apply control of access to all resources within a resource category.

 Google Cloud Deployment Manager

 Google Cloud Deployment Manager is an infrastructure deployment service provided by GCP to automate the creation, configuration, provisioning, and management of resources on Google Cloud Platform.
 You can easily create a set of Google cloud resources and then manage them conveniently as a single unit.
 Using YAML or Python, you can build models, preview what changes will be made before deploying, and view your deployments in a console user interface.

 This Infrastructure as Code tool uses a declarative language approach to specify what the configuration is supposed to be and let the system figure out the rest.
 Google Cloud Deployment Manager provides simultaneous deployments of many resources at once, controls the order of resource creation, and creates resource definition dependencies too.
 Deployment configurations are treated as code and those deployments can easily be repeated over and over again by maintaining consistency in their state.